msmielak/moonlit/README.md

 Function returns a data frame with following columns:

 *	**sunset** and **sunrise** – time of sunset and sunrise between which the mean value is calcuated
-* **meanMoonlightIntensity** - mean value of modelled illumination for the night
+* **meanMoonlightIntensity** - mean value of modeled illumination for the night
-* **minMoonlightIntensity** - min value of modelled illumination for the night
+* **minMoonlightIntensity** - min value of modeled illumination for the night
-* **maxMoonlightIntensity** - max value of modelled illumination for the night
+* **maxMoonlightIntensity** - max value of modeled illumination for the night
 * **meanMoonPhase** - mean value of moon phase (% of moon illuminated)
 * **minMoonPhase** - min value of moon phase (% of moon illuminated)
 * **maxMoonPhase** - max value of moon phase (% of moon illuminated)

-**Note: statistics can only be calculated when there is both sunrise and sunset on that given night.
+**Note: statistics can only be calculated when there is both sunrise and sunset on a given night.
 This is usually not an issue but during polar summer or winter there might not be a sunrise and sunset.
 If that is the case in your data, for now, you will need to remove these nights from your dataset manually.
 If in doubt or if you are getting "Error in seq.int(0, to0 - from, by) : 'to' must be a finite number", use sunrise() and sunset() functions from the package suncalc to check if that is the case**

-## References

-* Kyba, C., A. Mohar, and T. Posch.
-How bright is moonlight?
-Astronomy & Geophysics.
-2017, 58:1.31–31.32.
-DOI: 10.1093/astrogeo/atx025
-* Prugh LR, Golden CD.
-Does moonlight increase predation risk?
-Meta-analysis reveals divergent responses of nocturnal mammals to lunar cycles.
-Journal of Animal Ecology.
-2014 Mar;83(2):504-14.
-DOI: 10.1111/1365-2656.12148.
-* Austin, R. H., Phillips, B. F. and Webb, D. J. Method for calculating moonlight illuminance at the earth's surface.
-Journal of Applied Ecology 13 (3): 741–48.
-DOI:10.2307/2402251
-* Green, D. W. E. Magnitude corrections for atmospheric extinction.
-International Comet Quarterly.
-1992 (14):55-59
-* Agafonkin, V., Benoit T. Suncalc: Compute Sun Position, Sunlight Phases, Moon Position and Lunar Phase (version 0.4).
-2018. https://CRAN.R-project.org/package=suncalc.
-* Buratti, Bonnie J., John K. Hillier, and Michael Wang.
-The Lunar Opposition Surge: Observations by Clementine.”
-Icarus.
-1996 Dec;124:490–99.
-DOI: 10.1006/icar.1996.0225
+### Example

+library(moonlit)

+# Calculate moonlight intensity in Warsaw on 15/10/2023 at 22:00
+lat <- 52.2297
+lon <- 21.0122
+date <- as.POSIXct("2023-10-15 22:00:00", tz = "Europe/Warsaw")
+result <- calculateMoonlightIntensity(lat, lon, date, e = 0.21)

+# Calculate nightly statistics for the entire night starting on 15/10/2023
+stats <- calculateMoonlightStatistics(lat, lon, date, e = 0.21, t = "15 mins", timezone = "Europe/Warsaw")